 Jerusalem - God's Footstool

-Jerusalem is the capital of Israel regardless of the United States cowering to the Islamic's of the region.
-It is well-known when the Jews came to Palestine in 1948 the land was a land untouched for two thousand years.
-No good road system, no electric and water infrastructure to speak of either.
+Jerusalem is the capital of Israel!
+It is well-known when the Jews came to Palestine in 1948; the land was a land untouched for two thousand years.
+No proper road system, no electric and water infrastructure to speak of either.
 Jews were already there with shops in Jerusalem in small numbers.

-But when David Ben-Gurion made the announcement 14 May 1948 of the rebirth of Israel everything changed.
+But when David Ben-Grunion made the announcement 14 May 1948 of the rebirth of Israel, everything changed.
 The wasteland became a park, or a settlement with farms, fruits, vegetables, and melons.
-The Jews love their homeland and it showed with more and more of them coming to the homeland by the thousands.
+The Jews love their homeland, and it showed more and more of them coming to the homeland by the thousands.
 The Jews made their tiny strip of land a place of milk and honey.
-Now there are over six million Jews at home there.
+Now there are almost nine million at home there.
+1.7 million Muslims live and work in Israel as well.
 The latest population of Jerusalem is just 865,000.

-I hope you learn from these small essays and get into the subject in the Bible and come to your own conclusions.
+I hope you learn from these small essays and get into the subjects in the Bible and come to your conclusions.
 God's blessings to you and please leave a comment below.
 Shalom.
+Dr. G

 People have never had more time than now to read the precious Word of God, the Bible.
 Dust it off and read.
 If you need help, let me know.
 I am here to help.